 Sainte-Chapelle

 Thanks to its stunning architecture and intricate stained glass windows, Sainte-Chapelle offers visitors a truly unique glimpse into medieval life in Paris.
-Whether you’re interested in religious history or simply looking for some beautiful photos to share on social media, Sainte-Chapelle is an essential stop on any trip to Paris.
+Whether you’re interested in religious history or simply looking for beautiful photos to share on social media, Sainte-Chapelle is an essential stop on any trip to Paris.

 Saint Germain l’Auxerrois